trueos/sysadm/api/classes/lifepreserver.rst

 List Schedules
 ==============

-The "listcron" action retrieves the information for each Life Preserver scheduled snapshot task.
-For each schedule, it lists the name of the ZFS pool, the number of snapshots to keep, and the time that the snapshot is taken.
+The "listcron" action retrieves the information for each Life Preserver scheduled task.
+If snapshots have been configured for a ZFS pool, it lists the number of snapshots to keep and the time that snapshots are taken.
+If scrubs have been configured on that ZFS pool, it also lists the time that ZFS scrubs occur.

 **REST Request**